Hailiax/HLX/HeLX/README.md

 #### References (pointers)
 I named these references instead of pointers because naming them pointers would be misleading.
 * First, scalar and vector values behave the same way to the programmer.
 In other languages, for `A = 3; B = a` B would be a copy of A but for `A = [3]; B = A` B and A would be pointers to the same array.
-In HeLX, for `A = [3], B = A` B would be a new array with copied values from A.
+In HeLX, for `A = [3], B = A` B would be a new array with copied values from A. (Perhaps this is ultra-call-by-value?)
 * Referencing a value requires the new `@=` operator.
 For `A = [3], B @= A`, B and A would now be pointers to the same array.
-While this is quite unusual, it forces the programmer to be explicit when taking the value or reference of a value and I believe this will reduce errors.
+While this is quite unusual, it forces the programmer to be explicit when taking the value or reference of a variable and I believe this will reduce errors.